Phobphilic/ViT-RR/README.md

 ---

 # How It Works
 **RatioGen** uses Vision Transformer-based models trained on datasets of *r*FPs for both binary and ternary copolymerizations.
-The models utilizes experimental inputs (arbitrary feed ratios and conversion data of a monomer combination), then automatically integrate these copolymerization results into an rFP matrix and instantly predict corresponding reactivity ratios.
+The models utilizes experimental inputs (arbitrary feed ratios and conversion data of a monomer combination), then automatically integrate these copolymerization results into an *r*FP matrix and instantly predict corresponding reactivity ratios.
 The predicted reactivity ratios can be used to better understand and regulate monomer sequences in copolymerization processes.

 # Examples
 - **Example Input:**
-  - Binay (Styrene (St)-Methyl Methacrylate (MMA))
+  - Binary (Styrene (St) - Methyl Methacrylate (MMA))
   - Ternary (2,2,3,4,4,4-hexafluorobutyl acrylate (HFBA)-St-MMA)

 - **Feed Ratios**: Varying from 0.01 to 0.99 for different monomers